PHP-2560/pre-class-work-2018-acadia6/Week 02/pre-class-02.md

     vectormeans<-c(mean(exp.draws.1),mean(exp.draws.0.2),  mean(exp.draws.5), mean(exp.draws.7.3), mean(exp.draws.10))
     ratevector <-c(1, 0.2, 5, 7.3, 10)
     plot(vectormeans, ratevector)
-    #explanation:
+    #explanation: the rates and the means of each vector are inversely proportional

     b.
 The standard deviations versus the rates.

     vectorsd<-c(sd(exp.draws.1),sd(exp.draws.0.2),  sd(exp.draws.5), sd(exp.draws.7.3), sd(exp.draws.10))
     plot(vectorsd, ratevector)
-    #explanation: similar to the plot of the means vs the rates, we can see that the rate and SD are
+    #explanation: similar to the plot of the means vs the rates, we can see that the rate and SD are inversely proportional

     c.
-The means versus the standard deviations. plot(vectormeans, vectorsd)
+The means versus the standard deviations.

+    plot(vectormeans, vectorsd)
     #explanation: as the mean increases, so too does the standard deviation in a proportionate manner.